-Power to stop, detain, board and search vehicles, vessels and aircraft
+Power to stop, detain, board and search vehicles or vessels

-36. (1) If a CITES enforcement officer suspects on reasonable grounds that there may be on or in a vehicle, vessel or aircraft evidence that an offence under this Ordinance has been, is being, or is about to be, committed, the officer may, at any reasonable time, take any or all of the following actions-
+36. (1) If a CITES enforcement officer suspects on reasonable grounds that there may be on or in a vehicle or vessel evidence that an offence under this Ordinance has been, is being, or is about to be, committed, the officer may, at any reasonable time, take any or all of the following actions-

-- (a) stop and detain the vehicle, vessel or aircraft; - (b) with such assistance as he or she thinks necessary, board the vehicle, vessel or aircraft; - (c) search the vehicle, vessel or aircraft for evidence that an offence under this Ordinance has been, is being, or is about to be, committed; - (d) request a person on the vehicle, vessel or aircraft to provide to any CITES enforcement officer the assistance that the officer reasonably requires in the exercise of any of the powers of a CITES enforcement officer under this Ordinance;

-(e) exercise on or in the vehicle, vessel or aircraft any of the powers of a CITES enforcement officer under this Ordinance.
+- (a) stop and detain the vehicle or vessel; - (b) with such assistance as he or she thinks necessary, board the vehicle or vessel; - (c) search the vehicle or vessel for evidence that an offence under this Ordinance has been, is being, or is about to be, committed; - (d) request a person on the vehicle or vessel to provide to any CITES enforcement officer the assistance that the officer reasonably requires in the exercise of any of the powers of a CITES enforcement officer under this Ordinance; - (e) exercise on or in the vehicle or vessel any of the powers of a CITES enforcement officer under this Ordinance.

-(2) If a CITES enforcement officer has reasonable grounds to suspect that an object is to be taken on, or has been taken off, a vessel or aircraft that is intended to leave Ascension or that has entered Ascension with the object on board, the officer may-
+(2) If a CITES enforcement officer has reasonable grounds to suspect that an object is to be taken on, or has been taken off, a vessel that is intended to leave Tristan da Cunha or that has entered Tristan da Cunha with the object on board, the officer may-